A Multi-granularity Concept Sparse Activation and Hierarchical Knowledge Graph Fusion Framework for Rare Disease Diagnosis: Conclusion

 This research presents a multi-granularity concept sparse activation and hierarchical knowledge graph fusion framework for rare disease diagnosis.
 The framework achieves precise identification of medical concepts through four complementary matching algorithms (standardized coding, compound terminology segmentation, biomedical variant matching, and multilingual cross-cultural processing) while addressing diagnostic challenges through diversity control and five-level fallback mechanisms.

-Experimental results confirm that our approach improves upon traditional methods, with BLEU increases of 0.13, ROUGE increases of 0.10, and diagnostic accuracy improvements of 0.25, bringing peak model performance (0.92) to surpass the clinical application threshold (0.90).
-Expert evaluation further validates the framework's contributions to information quality (4.6/5), reasoning ability (4.5/5), and professional expression (4.7/5), with specialists confirming its potential to reduce the prolonged "diagnostic odyssey" experienced by rare disease patients.

-Future work will extend this methodology to additional rare disease categories and diverse clinical scenarios.
-We will particularly focus on integration with existing clinical decision support systems, automated learning from diagnostic feedback, and applications in resource-constrained medical environments where specialist knowledge is limited.
+Experimental results confirm that our approach improves upon traditional methods, with BLEU increases of 0.09, ROUGE increases of 0.05, and diagnostic accuracy improvements of 0.12, bringing peak model performance (0.89) close to the clinical application threshold (0.90).
+Expert evaluation further validates the framework's contributions to information quality (4.4/5), reasoning ability (4.4/5), and professional expression (4.5/5), with specialists confirming its potential to reduce the prolonged ``diagnostic odyssey'' experienced by rare-disease patients.
+Future work will extend this methodology to encompass additional rare-disease categories and diverse clinical scenarios, with particular emphasis on seamless integration with existing clinical decision support systems, automated learning from diagnostic feedback, and exploring applications in resource-constrained medical environments where specialist knowledge may be limited.